• Skip to primary navigation

 A large dark skillet with a mixture of quinoa with corn and peppers with a wooden spoon tucked in and limes and cilantro to the side for garnish.

-Of course, vegetarian meals are a great way to make your meat last because you’re not even using it.
+Of course, vegetarian meals are a great way to make your meat last because you’re not even using any.

 You can check out all of my easy vegetarian recipes, which are lunch and dinner main dishes (not just baked goods and breakfasts that happen to be vegetarian).

-But here’s a couple of tips on going effortlessly meatless, especially for families with kids (or husbands like mine that might balk at vegetarian entrees).
+But here’s a couple of tips on going effortlessly meatless, especially for families with kids (or spouses that might balk at vegetarian entrees).

 1. Opt for familiar meals that are easily made vegetarian, such as veggie burgers and vegetarian chili (more examples below).

-2. Skip the meat substitutes like tofu or imitation chicken that may bring objections; nothing wrong with adding these in at some point, but that may be better down the road to reduce the number of pouts and faces.
+2. Skip the substitutes like tofu or imitation chicken that may bring objections.
+Nothing wrong with adding these in at some point, but that may be better down the road to reduce the number of pouts and faces.

 3. Keep it fun and interesting with toppings or serve-yourself-bars, such as for vegetarian tacos or grain bowls.